DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 Enough speaking, let's see the CFGs on action:

 ## Designing the Grammar
 We'll build a grammar to recognize the **precise dates**: dates look like appointment dates, near future or near past.
 For instance *yesterday 11 am*, *yesterday afternoon*, *tomorrow at 8.00Uhr*, *23 March Monday, 12:00*...
 Far away dates i.e. *after 6 moths*, *in 3rd Quarter*, *beginning of the new year* ... can be processed similarly.
 Let's make a list of strings that we want to recognize.
-Days, either weekdays or relative days yesterday, tomorrow etc. Let's include abbreviations as well.
+We begin with days, either weekdays or relative days yesterday, tomorrow...
+Let's include their abbreviations as well.
 Abbreviations can end with a period or not.

 ```
 Mittwoch